-Conrad Ello was born near Santa Barbara, California.
+Conrad Ello was born near Santa Barbara, California in 1966.
 He received a Bachelor of Science in Architecture from the University of Virginia in 1989 and a Master in Architecture degree from Harvard University’s Graduate School of Design in 1994.
-Mr. Ello was affiliated with several firms in New York and Virginia before permanently relocating to Boston in 1995.
-From 1995-2007, Mr. Ello was with Machado and Silvetti Associates where he was promoted to Senior Associate in 2002 and Vice President in 2004.
-While at Machado and Silvetti, he was project director and lead designer on a range of institutional, academic, and cultural projects, including the award-winning Getty Villa in Malibu, California, a $275-million center completed in 2006 for the study of classical antiquities, archeology, and comparative ancient cultures.
-Other significant projects for which Ello provided instrumental design and management leadership include the Bowdoin College Museum of Art in Brunswick, Maine (2003-2007), the Mint Museums in Charlotte, North Carolina (2006-2007), and Mystic Seaport’s New North End in Mystic, Connecticut (2006-2007).
+Mr. Ello was with Machado and Silvetti Associates from 1995-2007, where he was promoted to Senior Associate in 2002 and Vice President in 2004.
+While at Machado and Silvetti, he was project director and lead designer on a range of award-winning institutional, academic, and cultural projects, including the Getty Villa in Malibu, California, the Bowdoin College Museum of Art in Brunswick, Maine, the Mint Museums in Charlotte, North Carolina, and Mystic Seaport’s New North End in Mystic, Connecticut.